Controlling Language and Diffusion Models by Transporting Activations: Experiments on LLMs

 \method allows transporting activations from distribution $\mu$ to $\nu$ (derived from sentence distributions $p$ and $q$ respectively).
 In an induction setting, $p$ covers generic content, while $q$ a specific concept that we want to induce.
 We mine the OneSec dataset \citep{scarliniOneSec}, collecting 700 sentences that contain a specific concept ($q$) and 700 sentences randomly sampled from other concepts ($p$).
 We do so for seven different concepts (\textit{football, cloud, baby, church, book, flower, balloon}) and we estimate an intervention for each of them.
 We assess the presence of a concept in the generated text in a LLM-as-a-judge manner by querying \llamaeightbinstr (LLM-as-a-judge details in \Cref{app:0-shot-concept}).

 \takeaway{\linear can induce arbitrary concepts with consistent $\lambda=1$} \Cref{fig:beyond-lambda} shows the effect of increasing $\lambda$ both on the presence of the concept, $p(yes)$, and the PPL measured with \mistralsevenb on the generated text.
-We intervene upon the most effective layers for each method according to the toxicity results: Post-LN for \method and attention for \iti.
+We intervene upon the most effective layers for each method according to the toxicity results: attention for \iti, and Post-LN for \method.
+In general, we found that LN layers were the most suited for \method, across models and tasks.
+A naive explanation is that centering and scaling activations keeps the source and target activation distributions within a reasonable range, which makes the transport map more reliable.
 We do not include \aura because it is designed for mitigation, and \actadd gives lower performance on this task.
 For \linear, we observe a peak of concept presence at $\lambda\approx1$, with a median $p(yes)=0.87$ (\ie 87\% of the generated sentences are classified as containing the induced concept) and an acceptable $\text{PPL}=8.5$.
 For $\lambda>1$, the PPL quickly degrades and the presence of the concept diminishes.
 This is also consistent with the toxicity mitigation experiments in \Cref{subsec:toxicity}.
 Interestingly, the peak for \mean is at $\lambda\approx2.5$, also highlighting that \mean is a poorer approximation of the OT transport.
 Notably, \iti achieves a similar $p(yes)$ and PPL as \linear for $\lambda\approx 5$.
 However, note that \iti's best $\lambda$ is different than the ones for toxicity. \Cref{app:concept-induction} contains generation examples.